cupnoodle/fluffyes/45-current-location.md

 Last month, I added a show nearby train station feature to my train app [Rapidly](https://rapidkl.app) .
-I've stumbled across few issues while following some tutorials online on how to implement Core Location, in this post we will look into how to retrieve current location of user using Core Location and some common pitfalls of it.
+I've stumbled across few issues while following some tutorials online on how to implement Core Location, in this post we will look into how to retrieve current location of user using Core Location and troubleshoot some common issues.